peercoin/rfcs/text/0009-increase-max-script-element-size/0009-increase-max-script-element-size.md

 ## Summary

 Remove the 520 push byte size limitation imposed on MAX_SCRIPT_ELEMENT_SIZE.
+No imposed hard limit.

 ## Conventions
 - The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).